pss959/EasyMaker3D/PublicDoc/docs/index.rst

 .. incimage:: /images/Complex.jpg 500 right

-|appname| is a VR-enabled application for creating 3D-printable models.
+|appname| is a desktop application for creating 3D-printable models.
+It is
+aimed at users who may not have much experience with 3D modeling and should be easier to learn than other modeling programs.
+With it, you can create many different types of models and export them as STL files that can be sent to a 3D printer.

-"VR-enabled" means that it can be used in VR, but also works in a standard mouse+keyboard configuration.
-It can also be used in VR without the headset on.
-In that mode, you can use any combination of VR controllers, mouse, and keyboard.
+|appname| is VR-enabled, meaning that it can be used in VR, but also works in a
+standard mouse+keyboard configuration.
+It can even be used with VR controllers without the headset on.
+In that mode, you can use any combination of controllers, mouse, and keyboard.

-You can create many different types of models and then save them as STL files that can be sent to a 3D printer.

 |appname| is available for Windows, Mac, and Linux.
 The Mac version may or not
 work in VR due to the `lack of official SteamVR support